Blog

 • A better return on your video creation efforts.

-The aspect ratio is more than a bunch of numbers.
-This subtle detail makes every frame count and nudges viewers to feel a certain way.
-In fact, video aspect ratios can shape your video’s aesthetics, storytelling, mood, and viewer experience.
+The aspect ratio is more than a bunch of numbers; they can actually shape your video's aesthetics, storytelling, and mood and have a significant impact on your viewer experience.

 This blog post will show you everything you need to know about the ratio of a video, helping you: